 As the particles pass through the fibrous web, they are filtered out in the following ways:

 The air changes its flow as it reaches the filter.
-Larger particles like dust, mold and pollen can’t follow the curving path of the air stream.
-Hence, they travel in a straight path, collide with the fibre and stick to it.
+More massive particles like dust, mould and pollen can’t follow the curving path of the air stream.
+Hence, they travel in a straight way, collide with the fibre and stick to it.

 Higher the velocity of air, higher is the impaction.